yassinemaaroufi/ChromeExtensionAddToReadingList/README.md

 Chrome Extension for easier use of Chrome's Reading List:
-- Right-click on a link to add it to Chrome Reading List
+- Add a link to Chrome Reading List through the right-click menu
-- Right-click to add current tab to Chrome Reading List
+- Add the current tab to Chrome Reading List through the right-click menu
-- Click extension icon to add current tab to Chrome Reading List
+- Add the current tab to Chrome Reading List through the extension button